Human Anatomy Learning Path

 In an Introduction to the Human Nervous System you will learn about the structure and function of the central nervous system and the peripheral nervous system; the structure and function of the brain and spinal cord, and how these control and coordinate the sensory inputs and movements of the body.

 The course also examines the peripheral nervous system and, in particular, the sympathetic and parasympathetic components of the autonomic nervous system.
-Nerve impulses and synaptic transmission are also explained in detail.2-3 Hours50 Points
+Nerve impulses and synaptic transmission are also explained in detail.1.5-3 Hour50 Points

 Introduction to the Human Digestive System

 The human body cannot generate energy itself and so must obtain it from external sources.
 Energy from the sun is captured by plants, which in turn are eaten by animals.
-We humans use these plants and animals as food sources but, in order to obtain the energy we require from them, our food must be broken down into smaller molecules that the body can process.
+Humans use these plants and animals as food sources that must be broken down into smaller molecules for the body to process.
 This is accomplished by a complex series of organs known as the digestive system.
+After completing this course you will have a better understanding of the structure and functions of the human digestive system so make sure to sign up for this course!1.5-3 Hour50 Points

 Introduction to the Human Reproductive System

-Unlike most anatomical systems in the human body the reproductive systems in the male and female are completely different in structure and function but both work together to play a vital role in the production of an offspring.
+Unlike most anatomical systems in the human body, the male and female reproductive systems are completely different in structure and function but both work together to play a vital role in the production of an offspring.
+Upon the completion of this course, you will better understand the structure and functions of the male and female reproductive systems and the development of an offspring during the intrauterine process.
+Sign up for this course and learn more about the reproductive system today!1.5-3 Hour50 Points

 Introduction to the Human Respiratory System